MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-668-Student-Assistance-General-Provisions/subpart-G-Fine-Limitation-Suspension-Termination-Proceedings/section-668.90.md

 (3) Terminating the hearing and issuing a decision against a party if that party does not meet those time limits.

 (d) The hearing official is bound by all applicable statutes and regulations.
-The hearing official may not -
+The hearing official may not—

 (1) Waive applicable statutes and regulations; or